-A corrective action plan and/or further action may be required to address quality issues with adverse effects and/or adverse health outcomes based on PQI investigation.
-The provider in question will be asked to perform a formal root cause analysis prior to completing a corrective action plan for the identified finding/deficiency.
-Root Cause Analysis (RCA) is an in-depth process or technique for identifying the most basic factor(s) underlying a variation in quality issues.
-A corrective action plan will outline the problem, a statement of the desired situation going forward, and specific steps to be taken to remediate the identified issue.
+A corrective action plan and/or further action may be required to address quality issues with adverse effects and/or adverse health outcomes based on the PQI investigation.
+The provider in question will be asked to perform a formal root cause analysis before completing a corrective action plan for the identified finding/deficiency.
+A corrective action plan will outline the problem, a statement of the desired situation in the future, and specific steps to be taken to remediate the identified issue.